tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   **Answer:** Having a single interactive interface for key information and visualizations allows a user to monitor the health of an existing process, business function, or application, and therefore aids in measuring performance and identifying any discrepancies that may arise.

-Open the solution file and and highlight the following:
+Open the solution file and highlight the following:

-* Make sure to import the necessary libraries and dependencies in order to use the Panel dashboard and Hvplot visualizations.
+* Make sure to import the necessary libraries and dependencies to use the Panel dashboard and Hvplot visualizations.
 The `pn.extension()` function automatically detects the need for Panel to load additional extensions; in this case, Panel will load the extension for Hvplot.

   ```python
   import panel as pn